Herschel’s orbit around L2 was much larger than that of the Moon around Earth: the average distance of Herschel from L2 was about

-The mission operations timeline is based on a schedule of observations produced by the Herschel science operations team in the Herschel Science Centre (HSC) located at ESA’s European Space Astronomy Centre (ESAC) in Villanueva de la Cañada, Spain.
+The mission operations timeline was based on a schedule of observations produced by the Herschel science operations team in the Herschel Science Centre (HSC) located at ESA’s European Space Astronomy Centre (ESAC) in Villanueva de la Cañada, Spain.
 The HSC is the science office responsible for Herschel and is the centre for all interaction with the worldwide astronomical community that uses the observatory.

-The Herschel instrument control centres are, for PACS: the Max Planck Institute for Extraterrestrial Physics, Garching, Germany; for SPIRE: the Rutherford Appleton Laboratory, UK; for HIFI: SRON Netherlands Institute for Space Research, the Netherlands.
+The Herschel instrument control centres were, for PACS: the Max Planck Institute for Extraterrestrial Physics, Garching, Germany; for SPIRE: the Rutherford Appleton Laboratory, UK; for HIFI: SRON Netherlands Institute for Space Research, the Netherlands.
 An additional centre is the NASA Herschel Science Center located at the California Institute of Technology Infrared Processing and Analysis Center, Pasadena, California, USA.